BANKING LICENSE. EUROPEAN (EU/EEA) BANK LICENSING. SPECIALISED BANK

 Specialised Bank – unique pan-European banking license

 Lithuania Specialised Bank license with only 1 million EUR capital requirement current remains unique in all European Union and European Economic Area (EU/EEA).
-Prestigious Pan-European banking license issued by European Central Bank through the Bank of Lithuania (Central Bank and financial regulator).
-Having only EUR 1 million equity capital requirement and licensing time from 6 months Lithuanian Specialised Bank can provide all traditional banking services within EU/EEA area and has no equivalents within the rest of EU jurisdictions.
+Prestigious Pan-European banking license issued by European Central Bank through the Bank of Lithuania (Lithuanian Central Bank and financial regulator).
+Specialised Bank can provide all traditional banking services in all European common financial market and has no equivalents in other EU jurisdictions.